dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/video-frame-tag.md

 ### GetCropRegion

-It is used to get the crop region of the video frame.
+Gets the crop region of the video frame.

 ```cpp
 const CRect* GetCropRegion() const